It is one of the many viruses that inhabit the gastrointestinal tract. These viruses are collectively called Enteroviruses.

 - Adults suffer from prolonged fever and headaches.

-- Paralysis and other neurological complications: cranial nerve involvement is observed leading to complete unilateral oculomotor palsy, resulting in ptosis (drooping eyelid) and pupillary dilation (narrowing of the pupil of the eye).
+- Paralysis and other neurological complications: cranial nerve involvement is observed, leading to complete unilateral oculomotor palsy, resulting in ptosis (drooping eyelid) and pupillary dilation (narrowing of the eye’s pupil).

-- Guillain-Barré syndrome: a rare but serious condition of the peripheral nervous system.
+- Guillain-Barré syndrome: a rare but severe condition of the peripheral nervous system.

-- Transverse myelitis: A neurological disorder caused by inflammation of the spinal cord is also occasionally seen.
+- Transverse myelitis: A neurological disorder caused by spinal cord inflammation is also occasionally seen.

-Complication during pregnancy : There is a serious risk for the newborn (and not for the pregnant woman), who may face adverse effects after the birth if the expectant mother had been infected by the echo virus.
+Complication during pregnancy: There is a severe risk to the newborn (and not for the pregnant woman), who may face adverse effects after the birth if the Echovirus has infected the expectant mother.

 The disease can be mild or, in rare cases, it can affect the baby’s organs and be fatal.
-Such a serious infection mainly occurs during the first two weeks of birth
+Such a severe infection mainly occurs during the first two weeks of birth.

 How is Echovirus infection treated?

-There is no specific treatment to cure echo virus infections; most of the time the infection clears up on its own.
+There is no specific treatment to cure echovirus infections; most of the time, the infection clears up.

 In most cases, treatment is both symptomatic and supportive.